smonn/validator-fns/README.md

 #### matches(pattern, message)

 Ensures value matches the specified pattern. `pattern` is provided to the message.
+Works with strings.

 <details><summary>arguments</summary>